 The Kingdom of Thailand is a South East Asian nation.
 Bangkok is the nation’s capital city and the country boasts of having over 69 million inhabitants.
 Buddhism serves as the main religion and its temples known as Wat are symbols of majestic architecture and opulence.
 Agriculture serves as the backbone of its vibrant economy.
-The country is run by a constitutional monarch system of government whereby the Prime Minister heads the government in the country, while the hereditary monarch is the chief of State.
+The country is run by a constitutional monarch system of government whereby the Prime Minister heads the government in the country, while the hereditary monarch is the Chief of State.
 As a tropical country, Thailand is draped with breathtaking coastlines and diverse ecosystems making it a tourist magnet.
 It is the most visited country in South East Asia and has the baptized moniker of the land of smiles.

-The Colors Of The National Flag Of Thailand
+Colors of the National Flag of Thailand

-The Current National Flag Of ThailandBetween 1898 and 1917 Thailand, still known as Siam and during the First World War, the flag saw the addition of two new colors, white and blue and the removal of the elephant from the flag.
-Blue was put to honor the Allied Countries during the war.
+Between 1898 and 1917, the flag saw the addition of two new colors, white and blue, and the removal of the elephant from the flag.
+The blue was meant to honor the Allied Countries during the war.
 Interestingly, the color blue was also adopted as the national color of Thailand.
 The new colors were placed as stripes running horizontally across the flag.
 The sequence of the colors which stands to date is a red stripe, followed by a white stripe then a blue stripe, white and a red stripe again.
 The three colors stand for Nation-Religion-Monarchy.
 The red stand for the people, white for religion, and blue for the monarchy.